IbrahimAlAzhar/LimTopic/README.md

 # LimTopic: LLM-based Topic Modeling and Text Summarization for Analyzing Scientific Articles limitations

-Step 1:
+## Description:
+This work uses various LLM with BERTopic to generate topics, titles, and relevant text in a scientific article's 'limitation' section.
+This work includes experiments, including Prompt Engineering, Fine-tuning LLM, BERTopic, and integrating various LLMs with BERTopic.
+Also, it includes text summarization with LLM to generate a very cohesive
+'relevant text' of each topic.

-## Create a virtual environment:
+### Create a virtual environment: (Step 1):
 mkdir my_project

 cd my_project

-Step 2:
-## Activate the virtual environment
+### Activate the virtual environment (Step 2):
 env\Scripts\activate (windows)

 source env/bin/activate

-Step 3:
-## install related libraries
+### install related libraries (Step 3):
 pip install -r requirements.txt